drazen/searchapp-demo/README.md

 ## [1] Basic

-The `basic` version provides a simple integration for a simple Rails model, `Article`, showing how to include the search engine support in your model, automatically index changes to records, and use a form to perform simple search require 'requests.'
+The `basic` version provides a simple integration for a simple Rails model, `Product`, showing how to include the search engine support in your model, automatically index changes to records, and use a form to perform simple search require 'requests.'